-On these pages you will find information about the crediting systems used in the study abroad programs represented by AE and how they can be converted or transfered into ECTS (Europe) or U.S. credits.
+On these pages you will find information about the crediting systems used in the study abroad programs represented by Asia Exchange and how they can be converted or transferred into ECTS (Europe) or U.S. credits.

 Credit systems are used to assess students’ progress in their studies.
 Students are required to earn a certain number of credits i.e. pass a certain number of courses with a passing grade in order to be entitled to full-time student status.
 Each course is worth a certain number of credits determined by different criteria including student’s workload, learning outcomes and contact hours.
 The more work and effort a student is required to put into a course, the more credits that course is worth.

 The European Credit Transfer and Accumulation System or ECTS is a common European credit system for higher education.
 Institutions use it either as their principle grading system or as a secondary grading system for exchange students.
 The credits are based on the learning outcomes of students as well as the general workloads.

 The learning outcome refers to what students are expected to have learned during a course.
 The learning outcome includes the ability to demonstrate learnt knowledge via exams or essays.
 The workload refers to the amount of time it takes an average student to achieve the required learning outcome.
 The workload also includes lectures, seminars, independent study, preparing for exams, taking exams, excursions etc.

 The ECTS was first used in 1989.
 The ECTS is the only study credit system which has been successfully tested and used all over Europe.
 Originally the ECTS was formed to make it easier to transfer credits completed abroad, and thus promote student exchange in Europe.
 The ECTS has since been developed into a study credit accumulation system in accordance with the main goals of the Bologna declaration of June 1999.